Integrating Semi-Supervised and Active Learning for Semantic Segmentation: Experiments and Results

 We evaluated the proposed TSF semi-supervised learning framework on the CityScapes dataset with a comparative study to the recent approaches of MT\cite{tarvainen2017mean}, CutMix\cite{yun2019cutmix}, CCT\cite{ouali2020semi}, GCT\cite{ke2020guided}, CPS\cite{chen2021semi}, AEL\cite{hu2021semi}, PS-MT\cite{liu2022perturbed}, U2PL\cite{wang2022semi_u2pl}, and UniMatch\cite{yang2023revisiting}.
 We split the entire training dataset into 1/16, 1/8, 1/4, and 1/2 ratios, following the approach in \cite{hu2021semi, wang2022semi_u2pl}.

 \begingroup \endgroup

 Table \ref{res:semi-supervised_learning} presents a performance comparison of the proposed TSF SSL method with state-of-the-art semi-supervised learning approaches at each ratio, using the widely adopted segmentation metric, mean Intersection over Union (mIoU).
-It is important to highlight that the results in Table 1 pertain solely to SSL frameworks which do not include the active learning component.
-In the case, when no unlabelled data is utilised, the performance of the supervised baseline model -- SupOnly -- is not satisfactory across all data partition protocols shown by Table \ref{res:semi-supervised_learning}.
-The state-of-the-art semi-supervised learning approaches MT, CutMix, CCT, GCT, and CPS show some improvement compared to SupOnly, though it is not substantial.
+It is important to highlight that the results in Table 1 pertain solely to SSL frameworks, which do not include the active learning component.
+In the case, when no unlabelled data is utilised, the performance of the supervised baseline model, SupOnly, is not satisfactory across all data partition protocols shown by Table \ref{res:semi-supervised_learning}.
+The state-of-the-art semi-supervised learning approaches MT, CutMix, CCT, GCT, and CPS, show some improvement compared to SupOnly, though it is not substantial.
 On the other hand, the AEL semi-supervised learning approach achieved a significant improvement using a teacher-student framework, greatly enhancing segmentation performance even with only 1/16th of the labelled data.
 One of the most recent semi-supervised learning approaches used in this study, UniMatch, demonstrated comparable performance to our proposed STF framework, with UniMatch slightly outperforming STF at the 1/16 and 1/8 ratios.
-However, STF outperformed UniMatch at the other two ratios.
+However, STF outperformed UniMatch along with all other state-of-the-art methods reported in the table at the other two ratios.

-Since the proposed method builds upon AEL\cite{hu2021semi}, we also highlighted the performance improvements relative to AEL in the final row of Table \ref{res:semi-supervised_learning}.
-There is more than a 1\% mIoU improvement for the 1/16 and 1/2 ratios and over 2\% improvement for the 1/8 and 1/4 ratios.
+It is important to note that, considering the proposed method builds upon AEL\cite{hu2021semi}, Table \ref{res:semi-supervised_learning} also highlights the performance improvements relative to AEL in the final row.
+Our method provides clear and consistent improvements to AEL where there is more than a 2\% mIoU improvement for the 1/8 and 1/4, and over 1\% for the remaining two ratios.
 Compared to the SupOnly baseline, our method achieves a 9.85\% improvement at the 1/16 ratio, where the training data is very limited.
 Our method also significantly outperforms the existing state-of-the-art methods in 1/4 and 1/2 ratios.

+Since the TSF framework involves an additional model (Friend) during the training phase, this design introduces extra training overhead.
+Table \ref{tab:performance_comparison} presents memory usage and training time (100 iterations) between the teacher-student baseline (AEL) and the proposed TSF network.
+While our method exhibits a higher memory footprint (7.69 GB vs. 4.14 GB) and increased training time (45.66 s vs. 31.12 s), these costs remain within the operational limits of common hardware.
+This additional computational cost results in notable performance gains, allowing the method to reach state-of-the-art performance.